(Excerpted and translated from Rabbi Ginsburgh’s Hebrew book, “Hanerot Hallalu”)

 From Separatism to Rectification

 The unification of Chanukah and the Tenth of Tevet is highly significant.
 It presents us with a two-staged process in the relationship between Judaism and the cultures of the other nations: separatism and rectification.

 The stage of separatism exists today and is embodied by Chanukah: Chanukah conveys the message of distance from negative, ‘dark’ elements in the cultures of other nations, and esteem for the Torah’s qualities.
 This is an important holiday that allows us to connect to the unique preeminence of the Torah and Judaism.
 But the ultimate purpose of separatism is to leverage a double process of clarification of the cultures of the world (finding the points of good and truth in those cultures and adopting those points) and the dissemination of the light of the Torah to the nations of the world.

 The second set of eight days would be the stage of rectification.
 These days will convey the unification of the Torah with the clarified wisdom of the nations and the rectification of world cultures until they will all shine with Godly light.
 For this reason, there will be less need for illumination on the part of the Jews.
-At its apex, on the worldwide holiday of the Tenth of Tevet, we will light one candle – a symbol of the simple faith in one God and the unity of all those who believe in Him – faith that spread from Israel to the entire world.
+At its apex, on the worldwide holiday of the Tenth of Tevet, we will light one candle—a symbol of the simple faith in One God and the unity of all those who believe in Him—faith that spreads from Israel to the entire world.

+.
 Midrash Shmuel on Avot 5:19.
-Mikdash Melech on the Zohar (Rabbi Shalom Buzaglo) Part 17b.
+Mikdash Melech on the Zohar 1:17b, in the name of the Arizal.

 .
 Shabbat 21b.